An Alternative Metric for Detecting Anomalous Ship Behavior Using a Variation of the DBSCAN Clustering Algorithm: Introduction

 \section{Introduction}

 In this paper we identify anomalous behavior in ships given their Automatic Identification System (AIS) data.
 AIS data is reported by all ships, and among other things, these data include a ship's position (latitude \& longitude), speed, and course (direction) over time.
 We use this data to identify spatial and behavioral patterns of ships.
 With these patterns identified from the training data, we can potentially spot anomalous behavior in other ships given their new/incoming AIS data.
 We do this by applying a variation to the DBSCAN (Density Based Spatial Clustering Among Noise) algorithm (\cite{Ester}).
-The DBSCAN algorithm is typically used to create spatial clusters of data (see \cite{Erman}, \cite{Schlitt}, \cite{Yu}).
+The DBSCAN algorithm is used to create spatial clusters of data (see \cite{Erman}, \cite{Schlitt}, \cite{Yu}), and because of its simplicity and speed, it is becoming an increasingly popular method used to identify anomalous behavior in ships (see \cite{Arguedas}, \cite{Pallotta2013a}, \cite{Pallotta2013b}, \cite{Riveiro}).
 The variation to the DBSCAN algorithm we consider was introduced by Liu et al. (\cite{Liu1}).
-In this paper, we review and expand on the anomaly detection methods given in Liu (\cite{Liu1} \& \cite{Liu2}), and we also offer an alternative (and in some cases more flexible and informative) way of identifying anomalous behavior.
+In this paper, we review, correct, and expand on the anomaly detection methods given in Liu (\cite{Liu1} \& \cite{Liu2}), and we also offer an alternative and more statistically informative way of identifying anomalous behavior.

+This paper begins by showing the data and briefly discussing the problem at hand.
+This is done in Section \ref{sctn:Data}.
+Simply stated, the problem is this: ``How does one identify anomalous behavior among the ships that are reporting AIS data?"
+An easy way to answer such a question would be to create spatial clusters of AIS positional data using the DBSCAN algorithm.
+If a new ship then reported AIS positional data which was geographically far from any of these clusters, such data may be considered unusual, or anomalous.
+Methods such as these have been applied in a variety of maritime settings.
+Lee et al. (\cite{Lee}) applied it to ships in port, and Wang et al. (\cite{Wang}) applied it to ships in waterways.
+There is so much data to create these positional/spatial clusters that Chen et al. (\cite{Chen}) studied how to form such clusters on the Hadoop platform.